About

 - Use Vendor filter to see items from a specific supplier.

-- Toggle View Mode between "Grouped" (totals by ingredient name) and "Lots Only" (individual rows).
+- Toggle View Mode between "Grouped" (totals by name) and "Lots Only" (individual rows).

 - Use Low stock only to quickly see items at or below reorder point.

-- Use Show archived to view or hide archived items (archived items are hidden by default).
+- Use Show archived to view or hide archived items (hidden by default).

 - M = Manual (added directly in Inventory)